 Southern Door County offers a feel and charm of its own.
 With a community steeped in history, a rural landscape perfect for outdoor fun, and friendly family eateries, you’ll feel like you stepped into the Door County of yesteryear.

-The seven communities that make up Southern Door – Nasewaupee, Maplewood, Brussels, Clay Banks, Union, the village and town of Forestville, Gardner, and the Town of Sturgeon Bay – offer a wide range of lodging.
-Sleep under the stars at a campground, enjoy the amenities of a waterfront resort, or hole up in a cabin on the lake.
+The seven communities that make up Southern Door are – Nasewaupee, Maplewood, Brussels, Clay Banks, Union, the village and town of Forestville, Gardner, and the Town of Sturgeon Bay.

 Defined as the rural community between the Door County line and the southern edge of the City of Sturgeon Bay, Southern Door is home to beautiful parks, the area’s largest multi-modal trail, ATV routes, and miles of shoreline.